WhaddaMakers/TM1638-Chip-key-display-module/README.md

 # Whadda WPM461 chip key display module

-This example shows how you can drive the LEDs and 7-segment displays of the display module in various ways.
+This example shows how you can drive the LEDs and 7-segment displays of the display module in various ways with an Arduino® compatible board.

 ## Library dependencies
 Make sure you have the following Arduino libraries installed before trying to upload the example to your Arduino compatible board: